SCLARO: A Dataset for Grounded Scenario-Level Scene Understanding and ScenarioCLIP for Benchmarking: SCLARO Dataset

-Further, to add onto the existing data, we generate a few negative relations for every focused region, to use for contrastive alignment during the training of the CLIP Model.
-We generate the negative relation triplets using two methods: \begin{itemize} \item We swap out the objects that make the relation triplet, which is of the form $({object}_1, {relation}, {object}_2)$, with a different object from the image, provided the swap doesn't lead to another positive triplet corresponding to a different focused region. \item We use a predefined dictionary of opposites to replace the $\text{relation}$ part of the triplet with its opposite.
-We find the key from the dictionary based on the similarity score of $\text{relation}$ with all the keys of the dictionary. \end{itemize}

-To obtain a clean label space, we normalize and consolidate the raw action, object, and relation vocabularies using a combination of automatic filtering and clustering, as well as manual curation, yielding condensed sets of action, object, and relation classes used in all our experiments.
-Additional details of this negative sampling and curation are provided in the supplementary material.
+To obtain a clean label space, we normalise and consolidate the raw action, object, and relation labels using a combination of automatic filtering and clustering, as well as manual curation, yielding condensed sets of action, object, and relation classes used in all our experiments.
+During pipeline construction, each annotation stage was subject to manual review.
+Annotations identified as incorrect (e.g., hallucinated objects, semantically invalid relations) were excluded from the final dataset.
+Action and object annotations required exclusion only rarely, while relations were excluded somewhat more frequently, reflecting the comparatively greater difficulty of grounding open-vocabulary relations.
+Additional details of the curation pipeline are provided in Sec.~B of the supplementary material.